Employment and related matters

 How we can help

-If you are an employer in the Taplow area we will be more than happy to provide you with assistance or any additional information required on legal working in the UK.
-Please do not hesitate to contact us at Stiles Accountants Ltd.
+If you are an employer in the Taplow area we will be more than happy to provide you with assistance or any additional information required on dismissal procedures so please do contact us at Stiles Accountants Ltd.